ngadiyar93/ngadiyar93/README.md

 I am the lead developer on this project which aims to link Matlab to LT spice to automate spice solves and (in future) go towards parasitic extraction and PCB layout optimization.
 More info [here](https://github.com/ngadiyar93/Matlab2LTSpice).

-- __Inductor Optimization (release in Fall 2020):__
+- __Inductor Optimization (work in progress):__
 Optimizing an inductor is very critical for power electronic applications.
 However, compared to motor optimization, the design space is quite constrained due to limited core geometry available.
-As a part of an independent study I did in Spring 2020, I have been working with Sangwhee Lee and Feida Chen in developing an inductor optimization framework.
+As an extension to an independent study I did in Spring 2020, I have been working with Sangwhee Lee in developing an inductor optimization framework.
 This is currently being tested and will be updated soon.
 Stay tuned!